Yale-BIM/f21-assignments/assignment-1/README.md

 ## Part III.
 Making a virtual camera
 You will now project the simulated moving object from Part II of this assignment on a virtual image captured from a camera in Shutter.
-Close all ROS nodes and launch your new generate_target.launch script again before starting this part of the assignment.
+Close all ROS nodes and launch the generate_target.launch script again before starting this part of the assignment.

 1. Create a new ROS node called `virtual_camera.py` in the scripts directory of the shutter_lookat package.
-You will write all the code corresponding to this part of the assignment in this node.

-2. Implement your node such that the steps below are repeated while the program is running:
+2. Within your node, repeat the steps below:

     a.
-Use the tf library to query the latest transformation that maps points from the "target" frame to the "camera_link" frame.
+Query the latest transformation that maps points from the "target" frame to the "camera_link" frame.

     b.
 Based on the transformation between the "target" and "camera_link" frame, compute the 3D